marahmbawwab/marahmbawwab/README.md

-- 👋 Hi, I’m @marahmbawwab I live in Nablus, Plastine.
+- 👋 Hi, I’m Marah Bawwab.
+I live in Nablus, Plastine.
+I Graduated from a Computer Engineering Department in An Najah National university.
 - 👀 In the last two years, I worked as back-end developer specializing in building APIs using C over Unix environment in local outsourcing software company in my home country
 Palestine.
 I’m interested in both back-end and front-end web development.
 - 🌱 I always try to learn new thing and improve my self. currently, I started learning Python.